Will3am13/Robot_Vision_System/Final_Paper.md

 | Elephant Robotics MyCobot 280 | 1 | $699 | $699 |
 | **Estimated Total Cost:** | | | **$1,247** |

 The current design prioritizes sustainability and cost-efficiency, focusing on distinguishing corroded from non-corroded 9-V batteries for recycling and reclamation purposes.
-Built on the versatile Raspberry Pi platform, the system integrates the MyCobot 280 collaborative robot with a dual-camera vision system to provide robustness against edge cases and arbitrary object orientations.
+Built on the Raspberry Pi platform, the system integrates the MyCobot 280 collaborative robot with a dual-camera vision system to provide robustness against edge cases and arbitrary object orientations.
 The robot offers 6 degrees of freedom, a 280mm working radius, and 0.5mm positioning repeatability at a fraction of the cost of industrial alternatives.

 While the OAK-D-SR camera handles primary object detection and depth sensing tasks, the supplementary USB camera enables fine-tuning of gripper alignment and orientation, significantly improving the system's ability to handle batteries positioned at odd angles.
 This secondary camera runs specialized computer vision algorithms implemented in the mini_cam.py file that detect object centroids, corners, and calculate orientation angles to provide precision adjustments to the gripper approach.
 The adaptive gripper enhances manipulation capabilities with adjustable grasping force, critical for handling both intact and corroded batteries with different surface characteristics.

-Future scalability considerations, such as additional sensors or integration with expanded processing units, can be explored as needed for evolving project requirements.
+Future scalability considerations, such as additional sensors or integration with another robotic arm, can be explored as needed for evolving project requirements.
 The estimated total cost of $1,247 ensures the project remains economically competitive while meeting the necessary performance and functionality benchmarks for industrial applications.

 ### System Description

 The system was designed using a process of functional decomposition on multiple levels to determine the necessary input and output parameters for each subsystem.
 At the most basic level (Level Zero), the system processes video data and depth measurements as inputs.
-It will then output the movement to and sorting of object(s).
+It will then output the robot path to sort object(s).
 This is detailed in Figure 3.
-The core processes detailed revolve around handling the input data from the OAK-D-SR camera, and translating that into object classification and localization as well as a path to the object.
+The core processes revolve around handling the input data from the OAK-D-SR camera, and translating that into object classification and localization as well as a path to the object.

 ![Level Zero System](https://i.imgur.com/example3.png)